-- B. Photographs (including front, side, and undersurface views); AND/OR - C. Pathology reports/operative reports (i.e., bariatric surgery, other obesity surgery, abdominoplasty, lipectomy, or any other surgery relevant to the region of the body where the panniculus is located); AND - D. Consultation reports (i.e., dermatologist, infectious disease, wound care clinic, home care notes, and surgeon). - 3.
-Highmark Wholecare[TM] may consider the panniculectomy to be medically necessary when performed in conjunction with a colostomy or stomaplasty, to prevent distention of the colostomy in specific cases. - 4.
-Highmark WholecaresM may consider panniculectomy surgery a medically necessary service when performed in conjunction with a "true" ventral hernia repair, and the medical necessity criteria listed above is met.
+- 2. Medical records must be provided to support the evaluation and treatment of the condition of the panniculus.
+The required documentation should include ALL of the following: - A. Preoperative photographs document that the panniculus or fold hangs at or below the level of the symphysis pubis; AND - B. Preoperative photographs must document the individual's name; AND - C. The medical records document that the panniculus or fold causes chronic intertrigo (dermatitis occurring on opposed surfaces of the skin, skin irritation, infection or chafing) that consistently recurs or remains refractory to appropriate medical therapy (including appropriate prescription medications) over a period of three (3) months. - 3.
+Highmark WholecaresM may consider the panniculectomy to be medically necessary when performed in conjunction with a colostomy or stomaplasty, to prevent distention of the colostomy in specific cases. - 4.
+Highmark Wholecaresm may consider panniculectomy surgery to be medically necessary when performed in conjunction with a "true" ventral hernia repair, and the medical necessity criteria listed above is met.
 The panniculus must be a grade IV or more (see Informational section below).
-The following documentation is required for a ventral hernia: - Size of the ventral hernia - Ventral hernia is not manually reducible - Ventral hernia is nonrecurring - Imaging (CT) or exam confirming the presence of the ventral hernia - Symptoms associated with hernia (e.g., pain) - 5.
-Relative risks for panniculectomy - Following MWL the patient has significant skin deterioration with marked weakening of the epidermis. - Plastic surgery addiction and patients suffering from body dysmorphia are not good candidates for a panniculectomy. - Failure to cease tobacco use before surgery due to the increased risk of skin necrosis and wound breakdown. - 6.
-When the panniculectomy is not considered medically necessary

-For conditions other than those listed above, scientific evidence of medical necessity has not been established.
-Examples of not medically necessary indications for panniculectomy include, but are not limited to:

-- No history of MWL through natural occurrence or bariatric surgery - To improve physical appearance - For the treatment of psychological or psychosocial symptoms or complaints - For the treatment of neck and/or back pain, there is no evidence that reduction of redundant skin and tissue results in less spinal stress or improved posture alignment.
-The patient's neck and/or back pain should be treated with appropriate physical therapy modalities. - Panniculectomy surgery is not considered medically necessary when performed in conjunction with: - Abdominal or gynecologic procedures (e.g., C-section, hysterectomy, and obesity surgery) - \circ $\;$ Repair of abdominal wall laxity or diastasis resection - Lipectomy surgery (CPT code 15877) is considered cosmetic and therefore not medically necessary.
+ALL of the following documentation is required for a ventral hernia: - A. The size of the ventral hernia; AND - B. The ventral hernia is not manually reducible; AND - C. The ventral hernia is nonrecurring; AND - D. Imaging (CT) or exam confirming the presence of the ventral hernia; AND - E. There are symptoms associated with hernia (e.g., pain). - 5.
+When the panniculectomy is not considered medically necessary Examples of not medically necessary indications for panniculectomy include, but are not limited to: - No history of MWL through natural occurrence or bariatric surgery - To improve physical appearance - For the treatment of psychological or psychosocial symptoms or complaints - For the treatment of neck and/or back pain.
+(There is no evidence that reduction of redundant skin and tissue results in less spinal stress or improved posture alignment.
+The individual's neck and/or back pain should be treated with appropriate physical therapy modalities.) - Panniculectomy surgery is not considered medically necessary when performed in conjunction with: - Abdominal or gynecologic procedures (e.g., C-section, hysterectomy, and obesity surgery) - Repair of abdominal wall laxity or diastasis resection - Lipectomy surgery (CPT code 15877) is considered cosmetic and therefore not medically necessary. - Abdominoplasty surgery (CPT code 15847) is considered cosmetic and therefore not medically necessary. - Panniculectomy surgery is not medically necessary when performed due to intertrigo or any other skin condition that does not meet the criteria above. - Panniculectomy surgery is not considered medically necessary as an aid to other procedures including, but not limited to, inguinal, umbilical, or hiatal abdominal hernia repairs.
+A ventral hernia is not considered unless the above criteria in this policy is met.

-- Abdominoplasty surgery (CPT code 15847) is considered cosmetic and therefore not medically necessary. - Panniculectomy surgery is not medically necessary when performed due to intertrigo or any other skin condition that does not meet the criteria above. - Panniculectomy surgery is not considered medically necessary as an aid to other procedures including, but not limited to, inguinal, umbilical, or hiatal abdominal hernia repairs.
-A ventral hernia is not considered unless the above criteria in this policy is met. - Panniculectomy surgery is not considered medically necessary to improve activities of daily living without any of the skin conditions listed above. - 7.
-Post-payment Audit Statement
+- Panniculectomy surgery is considered not medically necessary to improve activities of daily living without any of the skin conditions listed above. - Panniculectomy for all other indications than those listed above are considered cosmetic in nature, and therefore not medically necessary.

+6. Post-payment Audit Statement

-The medical record must include documentation that reflects the medical necessity criteria and is subject to audit by Highmark Wholecare[TM] at any time pursuant to the terms of your provider agreement.
+The medical record must include documentation that reflects the medical necessity criteria and is subject to audit by Highmark Wholecare^{sм} at any time pursuant to the terms of your provider agreement.

-- Place of Service
+7. Place of Service

-The proper place of service for a panniculectomy procedure requires an inpatient surgical stay.
+The proper place of service for a panniculectomy procedure is inpatient and may require a surgical stay.

-- 9. Related Policy
+- 8. Related Policy

 - MP-004-MD-PA Bariatric Surgery

+- MP-082-MD-PA Cosmetic Procedures